 Not only that, immersing your body in a Himalayan Salt bath is incredibly relaxing, but it also helps improve your skin’s texture.

-Through dermal absorption, the skin can soak up minerals, such as magnesium.
-According to studies, magnesium can enter the lymphatic system through the skin (Gröber et al. 201724).
+The skin can soak up minerals, such as magnesium, through dermal absorption.
+Studies show magnesium can enter the lymphatic system through the skin (Gröber et al. 201724).

 Magnesium absorbed through Himalayan salt can help relax tense muscles and tissues.